AdonayMejia/Music_Player_MVVM/README.md

-# Week_3_Music_Player
+# Week_5_Music_Player_MVVM

-This repository contains code for a music player project.
+This repository contains code for a music player project using MVVM.
 The code is written in Kotlin.
 It allows users to play/pause, skip to the next or previous song.
+Add new songs to the playlist and delete them.

 ## Getting Started